LiquidNalee/rbh-monitoring/README.txt

 'rbh-monitoring.json' is a Grafana dashboard template (see https://grafana.com/dashboards/2276) that relies on a Graphite server that was filled using rbh-monitoring.

+$prefix : Path to the graphite directory (found in arguments/configuration file)
+$db : Name of one of the database monitored by this command you wish to display
+$chnglogFilter : Names of the event counts you wish to display

 Row 1 => Panel 1 : Represents the average size of files modified within given timespans.
                    Obtained by dividing the total volume modified within a timespan by the total inode count modified within that timespan.